aplteam/MarkAPL/Files/MarkAPL.md

    * Magenta
 1. Third line

 Note that the code block has two leading spaces **within the fence**.
-These make it into the output while the leading spaces defining just the indentation don't.
+These two spaces make it into the output while the other leading spaces defining just the indentation don't.

 ##### Lists and special attributes

 When [Special attributes](#) are assigned to the very first item on any list then that definition is assigned to the **list** (`<ul>` or `<ol>`) rather than the list item itself.

-You cannot assign special attributes to list items.
+This implies that you cannot assign special attributes to list items.

 #### Paragraphs

-Any text between two lines that are either empty or are considered special Markdown syntax and that do not have any leading character(s) recognized as Markdown directives will result in a single paragraph.
+Any text between two lines that is either empty or is considered special Markdown syntax and has not any leading character(s) recognized as Markdown directives will result in a single paragraph.
 The only exception is a definition list: Although the term part looks like any ordinary paragraph, the `: ` on the next non-empty line makes it rather a definition.

-Within a paragraph you can use in-line mark-up; see there.
+Within a paragraph you can use inline markup; see there.

 You may insert NewLine characters (by pressing the `<return>` key) into a long paragraph in order to improve readability.
 These NewLine characters won't make it into the output.
 You don't have to worry about space characters at the end of a line (or at the beginning of the next line) because `MarkAPL` is taking care of this for you.